lunarphp/lunar/docs/src/upgrading.md

 This change removes the `_{locale}` suffix from certain indexes, so those can be removed.

+### Changes to URL generation - High Impact

+There is a new config file under `config/urls.php` which will define if URL's should be generated for models that use them and how they should be generated.
+By default this has been set to `true` so URL's are automatically generated.

+If you have your own routine for URL's then you should either implement your own generator and set it to the `generator` config option, or turn off automatic generation.

 ## 2.0-beta10

 ### Changes to Tax drivers - High Impact